GreedFall: How to Reach Max Level – Cap, XP Farms, and Builds

 • Rest enough in-game time for respawns instead of checking too early and wasting travel.

-Between the two methods, arena farming is usually the simpler recommendation.
-Respawn routes become better when you already know the map well and your build handles open-field fights efficiently.
+Between the two, the Coin Arena is the simpler recommendation.
+Respawn routes only pull ahead once you know the map well and your build handles open-field fights efficiently.

 FinalBoss // Gear